egosv/HDWG2023_Intro_Parallel_R_Workshop/README.md

-# HDWG2023_Intro_Parallel_R_Workshop
+# A gentle introduction to parallel computing in R

-Materials for workshop presented at the Health Data Working Group 2023
+Materials for workshop presented at the Health Data Working Group 2023 at the University of Toronto (online format) on November 20, 2023.